 A Research Commissioning and Governance Procedure describes how research priorities are identified, and research projects commissioned, through the tripartite agreement between the RGSB, GambleAware and the Gambling Commission.
 It covers the commissioning and governance of a wide range of research, from individually commissioned research, to that undertaken through longer-term options, such as PhDs.

 A RGSB research programme sets out RGSB’s current view of the priorities for research to be commissioned from April 2017 to March 2019.
 This is intended to be a living document, subject to change in the light of new learning or emerging issues.
 In line with the Research Commissioning and Governance Procedure published in May 2016, the Responsible Gambling Strategy Board will create a research brief for each of these projects.
 This will set out more detail on the questions each project should answer, the context for the research and how it will be used.
 GambleAware will be responsible for commissioning this research programme and ensuring the research is delivered to a high standard.

 Invitations to tender

-The evaluation of bids in response to invitations to tender for research will be performed by GambleAware's Independent Research Oversight Panel.
-This Panel advises the Research Committee, which then takes the final decision.
-In the case of treatment and harm prevention-related invitations to tender, it is the GambleAware Treatment Panel that reviews submissions and advises GambleAware's full board of trustees.
+The evaluation of bids in response to invitations to tender for research will be performed by GambleAware's Independent Research Review Group.
+This Group advises the Research & Evaluation Committee, which then takes the final decision.
+In the case of treatment and harm prevention-related invitations to tender, it is the GambleAware Education & Treatment Committee that reviews submissions and advises GambleAware's full board of trustees.
 The minutes of these meetings may list all the applicants as well as identifying those to whom grants are awarded.

 If you are a researcher and wish to receive notification of any new invitations to tender for research that are issued by GambleAware, please email us and request to be added to the GambleAware 'ITT database'.